 - Remain calm as the issue will likely get resolved without having to take things further

 - Depending on the type of content, remember that the individual is also a content creator and is equally protective of their creations

-I make mistakes every day.
-I do my best to correct them as quickly as possible and I move on.
-I do my best to be honest and I try to assume other people are equally as honest.
-That may sound naive but it’s a much less stressful way to approach these types of issues vs. getting myself worked up over something that will probably go away without incident and everyone will forget about it.
+I'm admitting I make mistakes every day.
+I try and I do my best to correct mistakes as quickly as possible, and I try to move on despite my damaged ego.
+I consider myself a pretty honest and straightforward person.
+Sadly, assuming every one else is as honest is a little naive.
+I know.
+It's a much less stressful way to approach issues like copyright infringement vs. getting myself worked up over something that will probably go away without incident and everyone will forget about it.

 When people make mistakes – innocent mistakes – the more diplomatic and professional you handle the situation the better YOU and your business will appear.